 - Pale, blue, or tacky gums

-Eating a toy, glove, bag, or any other foreign object should also be treated as an emergency, since obstruction of your dog’s GI tract may require prompt surgical intervention.
+Eating a toy, glove, bag, or any other foreign object should also be treated as an emergency.
+Obstruction of your dog’s GI tract may require prompt surgical intervention.

 In an adult dog, if diarrhea is the only sign, you may choose to wait a couple of days to see whether the episode will resolve on its own.
 But visit your veterinarian if the diarrhea persists for more than three days or worsens, since it may indicate an underlying health condition.